DigitalGrainSize/SediNet/README.md

 Anaconda/miniconda:

-If you want to use your GPU for computations with tensorflow, edit the `conda_env/sedinet.yml` replacing `tensorflow` with `tensorflow-gpu`
+If you do NOT want to use your GPU for computations with tensorflow, edit the `conda_env/sedinet.yml` replacing `tensorflow-gpu` with `tensorflow`.
+This is NOT recommended for training models, only using them for prediction.

 (if you are a regular or long-term conda user, perhaps this is a good time to ```conda clean --packages``` and ```conda update -n base conda```?)